 This SAS program assumes the input file includes one or more CPT codes in an array.
-The output file includes all data elements from the input file, in addition to an array of surgery flag data elements (SURG\CPT\FLGn) with a one-to-one correspondence to the array of CPT codes.
-For example, SURG\CPT\FLG1 includes the surgery flag indication for the CPT code in the first position of the CPT code array.
+The output file includes all data elements from the input file, in addition to an array of surgery flag data elements (SURG_CPT_FLGn) with a one-to-one correspondence to the array of CPT codes.
+For example, SURG_CPT_FLG1 includes the surgery flag indication for the CPT code in the first position of the CPT code array.

-The values of the data elements SURG\CPT\FLGn indicate whether the corresponding CPT code is a surgery (value 2 for Narrow or value 1 for Broad) or not (value 0 for Neither broad nor narrow).
+The values of the data elements SURG_CPT_FLGn indicate whether the corresponding CPT code is a surgery (value 2 for Narrow or value 1 for Broad) or not (value 0 for Neither broad nor narrow).
 The values 0-2 are only assigned to CPT codes in the following code ranges:

-- CPT Category I, Surgery: 10004-69990 - CPT Category I, Radiology procedures (added in v2019.2): 70010-79999 - CPT Category I, Medicine services and procedures (added in v2019.2): 90281-99756, excluding the evaluation and management codes in the range 99201-99499 - CPT Category III Codes, Temporary codes for emerging or experimental services, technology, or procedures (added v2018): 0042T-0593T.
+- CPT Category I, Surgery: 10004-69990 - CPT Category I, Radiology procedures (added in v2019.2): 70010-79999 - CPT Category I, Medicine services and procedures (added in v2019.2): 90281-99756, excluding the evaluation and management codes in the range 99201-99499, and codes ending in A specific to the administration of COVID-19 vaccines - CPT Category III Codes, Temporary codes for emerging or experimental services, technology, or procedures (added v2018): 0042T-0713T.